Evaan2001/NewOCRApp/README.md

 <div align="center">

-[PyImageSearch](https://pyimagesearch.com/) has a good article on how we can [isolate the MRZ using traditional Computer Vision methods](https://pyimagesearch.com/2021/12/01/ocr-passports-with-opencv-and-tesseract/), so fancy ML models.
+[PyImageSearch](https://pyimagesearch.com/) has a good article on how we can [isolate the MRZ using traditional Computer Vision methods](https://pyimagesearch.com/2021/12/01/ocr-passports-with-opencv-and-tesseract/), so no fancy ML models.
 The author then suggests using HP & Google's Tesseract OCR engine to OCR the identified MRZ area (OCR simply means getting all the words/characters in an image).
-However, the MRZ-identifying code proved unreliable from my tests.
+However, PyImageSearch's MRZ-identifying code proved unreliable from my tests.
 Additionally, Tesseract often made errors while OCRing characters printed in the Passport-Font.
 </div>